bhuwanaryal0202/bhuwanaryal0202/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Bhuwan Aryal
 ====================================================================================================================================

-Front End Developer
+Full Stack Developer
 -------------------

-Front-End Developer with a proven ability to collaborate effectively with senior developers while spending extra time to be mentored.
+Full Stack Developer with a proven ability to collaborate effectively with senior developers while spending extra time to be mentored.
 Enjoy working closely with team members to ensure workloads are effectively redirected to bottlenecks and personally picking up the slack when necessary.
 With a passion for both personal growth and for software development, Keen to learn new languages while sharpening existing skills.
 Ready to apply my passion for coding to a talented engineering team to develop quality solutions.

 * 🌍  I'm based in Melbourne, Australia
 * ✉️  You can contact me at [bhuwanaryal0202@gmail.com](mailto:bhuwanaryal0202@gmail.com)